logic-gu/LogicalTheory/README.md

 <a
 href="https://openlogicproject.org/">Open Logic Project</a>.

-This repository comprises two main branches:
+This repository comprises two primary branches:

-- `master` contains material for the *Logical Theory* textbook
+- `main` contains material for the *Logical Theory* textbook
 - `openlogic` tracks the *Open Logic Text*

 The root files for these lecture notes are found in the